OpenBMB/ChatDev/WareHouse/Website_DefaultOrganization_20240728122129/manual.md

-# ChatDev - Landing Page for Consulting Team
+# Startr.Team - Landing Page for Consulting Team

 Thank you for providing the task details.
 I have reviewed the requirements and the provided code.
 Based on that, I have created a landing page for a consulting team using the startr.style framework.